calmip/callisto/README.md

 Installing Callisto
 -------------------

+- Copy the file vars.yml.dist:
+       cp vars.yml.dist vars.yml
 - Edit the file vars.yml: at least choose laptop or server for the variable "callisto_living_on"
 - If installing on server, there are other variables to set (domain name, mail addresses etc)
-- Then run ansible-playbook -i inventory callisto.yml to create the containers and deploy Callisto on them
+- Then run the command:
+           ansible-playbook -i inventory callisto.yml to create the containers and deploy Callisto on them

 - If this does not work with a password related message, add the -K switch to the above command
 - Partial installs can be done with the --tags switch (have a look to callisto.yml to know the tags)

 Running Callisto
 ----------------